 In addition to multilateral funding mechanisms, co-investor countries will be central to the Pandemic Fund's coordination efforts from the outset.
-While countries vary widely in pandemic PPR financing structures and initiatives, the Pandemic Fund will collaborate closely with relevant country-level organizations (e.g., NPHIs, ministries of health, finance, agriculture, and environment) to ensure its investments are synergistic with domestic efforts, support key decision-making entities in-country, and align with domestic budget cycles and processes.
+While countries vary widely in pandemic PPR financing structures and initiatives, the Pandemic Fund will collaborate closely with relevant, intersectoral country-level organizations (e.g., NPHIs or relevant public institutions, ministries of health, finance, agriculture, and environment) to ensure its investments are synergistic with domestic efforts, support key decision-making entities in-country, and align with domestic budget cycles and processes.
+In addition, the Fund will incentivize a multisectoral, whole-of-government approach in co-investor countries in accordance with the principles of One Health.
+The Pandemic Fund will also engage closely with regional entities, including as potential grant recipients or IEs, as they bring local relationships and contextual knowledge to enhance the effectiveness of pandemic PPR investments.
+Regional entities provide funding, technical expertise, and political influence in supporting pandemic PPR initiatives in country and across borders.

 The Fund will also aim to strengthen its collaboration with bilateral donor agencies.
 Certain bilateral donors provide over \$1 billion in annual funding for pandemic PPR activities, and larger amounts for public health infrastructure for individual disease control programs.
 As such, the Fund will actively engage these partners to leverage their reach and expertise and complement their efforts.
-Regional entities provide funding, technical expertise, and political influence in supporting pandemic PPR initiatives in countries and across borders.
-The Pandemic Fund will engage closely with regional entities, including as potential grant recipients or IEs, leveraging their local relationships and contextual knowledge to enhance the effectiveness of its investments.
-The private sector will be another key partner for the Pandemic Fund in increasing the impact of its investments, both in terms of unlocking catalytic financing and leveraging their best practices and technical expertise.
-The Fund will consider employing innovative project structures and financing partnerships to enhance collaboration with the private sector.
+The private sector, including the pharmaceutical industry, will be another key partner for the Pandemic Fund to increase the impact of its investments, both in terms of unlocking catalytic financing and leveraging their best practices and technical expertise to address inefficiencies (e.g., poor data quality and fragmentation in existing disease surveillance programs).
+The Fund will consider employing innovative project structures and financing partnerships to enhance collaboration with the private sector, ensuring full transparency of all private sector engagement to avoid potential conflicts of interest.

-4.3 Goals for cooperation, coordination, and collaboration
+4.3.
+Goals for cooperation, coordination, and collaboration